robinweide/robinweide.github.io/index.md

 Hello!

-My name is Robin and I am a computational biologist focussing on how and where DNA is folded.
-I apply and develop methods of genomic data science to solve questions regarding the folding of DNA and its regulatory promises.
+My name is Robin and I am a computational biologist at the [Hubrecht](https://www.hubrecht.eu/research-groups/kind-group/) Institute for Developmental Biology and Stem Cell Research.

 ## Research Interest

-Lorem ipsum dolor sit amet, consectetur adipiscing elit.
-Aliquam finibus ipsum ac erat aliquam dapibus.
-Vestibulum vehicula placerat ex, a consectetur odio pharetra quis.
-Mauris id urna ante.
-Fusce pharetra diam ac nisi aliquet, vel egestas ex iaculis.
-Pellentesque laoreet cursus tellus sed pellentesque.
-Praesent a rhoncus elit.
-Nunc ipsum nisl, consequat sit amet pretium quis, gravida id ipsum.
+I am focussing on how and where DNA is folded.
+I apply and develop methods of genomic data science to solve questions regarding the folding of DNA and its regulatory promises.

 ## Publications